Hawaii Residents’ Perspectives on Disneyland vs. Disney World

-Nestled in the heart of Southern California, Walt Disney’s original theme park Disneyland is located in balmy Anaheim.
-Together with the state-themed park Disney California Adventure, the two comprise what is now known as the Disneyland Resort.
-The parks are just over 30 minutes away from Downtown Los Angeles and less than an hour away from the original Walt Disney Studios in Burbank.
-Disneys California Adventure is directly across an extended walkway from the Disneyland Park and both parks are a short trek from the very pleasant and lively Downtown Disney, where the fragrance of fresh caramel corn wafts through the air.
-The Disneyland Resort is comprised of only 300 acres, but still manages to feel like a dreamy escape into imagination.
+In the heart of Southern California, you can find Walt Disney’s original theme park in balmy Anaheim.
+Disney now calls Disneyland the Disneyland Park.
+Together with the Disney California Adventure, the two comprise what Disney now calls the Disneyland Resort.
+The parks are just over 30 minutes away from Downtown Los Angeles.
+And they are less than an hour away from the original Walt Disney Studios in Burbank.
+Disney California Adventure is directly across a plaza from the Disneyland Park.
+Both parks are a short trek from the very pleasant and lively Downtown Disney.
+The Disneyland Resort covers only 300 acres.
+But it still manages to feel like a dreamy escape into imagination.

-At Disney California Adventure, kids can enjoy speeding through the desert at the Radiator Springs Racers ride in Cars Land, or touring through the Little Mermaid’s grotto at Ariel’s Undersea Adventure.
-For those seeking a thrill, California Screamin’ is a roller coaster that will take your breath away, and Soarin’ over the World is a recently upgraded virtual flight that highlights the beauty and varied terrain of major landmarks on Earth.
-Hosting numerous delicious restaurants, California Adventure allows you to wander through different famous “regions” of the state.
+At Disney California Adventure, you can speed through the desert on the Radiator Springs Racers ride in Cars Land.
+Or you can tour through the Little Mermaid’s grotto at Ariel’s Undersea Adventure.
+For those seeking a thrill, California Screamin’ is a roller coaster that will take your breath away.
+While Soarin’ Around the World is a recently upgraded virtual flight over major landmarks on Earth.
+Here, an exciting brand new Marvel ride, Guardians of the Galaxy: Mission Breakout, has just replaced the Tower of Terror.

 Walt Disney World